chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 ### PhoneMail
 - If PreviewPhone is true, change this to choose the correct phone system
-	- "qb" = use qb-phone for emails
+	- "qb" = use sb-phone for emails
 	- "gks" = use gks-phone for emails
 	- "qs" = use qs-smartphone for emails
 	- "roadphone" = use roadphone for emails